-As a composer, he has attended master classes and studied with a wide range of prominent composers such as Nick Rissman, David Maslanka, Yotam Haber, Jennifer Jolley, Tõnu Kõrvitz, Michael Daugherty, Dinos Constantinides, Mara Gibson, Edgar Berdahl, and Jesse Allison.
+As a composer, he has attended master classes and studied with a wide range of prominent composers such as Nick Rissman, David Maslanka, Yotam Haber, Jennifer Jolley, Tõnu Kõrvitz, Michael Daugherty, Dinos Constantinides, Mara Gibson, Edgar Berdahl, Stephen Beck, and Jesse Allison.
 In 2016, he attended the UMKC Summer Composition Workshop and worked with Christopher Biggs, Jim Mobberley, and Paul Rudy.

 For more information, please reach out to Austin directly through his Contact page.